Geoinformatics-Workshop-GIUB/day-1/README.md

 ## Data
 [Here is a link to the Landsat-8 scenes we use in this class.](https://uni-bonn.sciebo.de/s/5JlymrGWAVw20Ze) You don't need to use those.
 If you already have a vision for your own project, you can use your own data instead ( but you might have to adapt the pre-processing part accordingly or skip parts of it).

+## Workflow
+This is a generalized workflow for image classification in Remote Sensing.
+Whenever you get lost in the process, come back and have at look at it.
 ![This is an image](./classificationworkflow.png)

 # Part 1: Raster stacking and batch processing in R